 A: Yes, but NTI guests have limited access.
 Guests can accompany a badge-wearing NTI participant for free in the exhibit hall.
-For $25, your guest can attend the general sessions and walk through the exhibit hall.
+For $25, your guest can attend the Super Sessions and walk through the exhibit hall.
 Guest badges are available at Registration.

 Q: Where is Nurses’ Night Off this year?